mirko-tamburini/mirko-tamburini/README.md

 - Chiral Effective Lagrangians & Lattice Gauge Theories
 - Statistical Mechanics & Phase Transitions

+I'm currently working as a high-school teacher of Mathematics and Physics at Liceo Statale Eugenio Montale in Pontedera.

 ### 🔗 Connect with me
 📧 mirko.tamburini8@gmail.com